cudmore/pie-analysis/readme.md

-This is a collection of tool to perform analysis on videos and text files saved by a PiE server.
+This is a collection of tools to perform analysis on videos and text files saved by a PiE server.

 ## Video player